Skip to main content

 In brief

-Lysco is an American software service that helps consumers review and respond to health-insurance and medical-billing paperwork.
-Available in the United States only, it covers denied insurance claims, medical bill errors, surprise bills under the federal No Surprises Act, prior-authorization denials, explanation-of-benefits statements, and medical debt.
+Lysco is a US-only software service that helps consumers review and respond to health-insurance and medical-billing paperwork.
+Its six core workflows cover denied insurance claims, medical bill errors, explanation-of-benefits statements, surprise-bill disputes, prior authorization, and medical debt.

 Users upload a document — such as a denial letter, medical bill, explanation of benefits, or collection notice — which the service analyzes using artificial intelligence to identify the relevant issues, deadlines, and applicable rules, and to draft correspondence such as appeal or dispute letters.
 Lysco is informational software: it prepares analyses, drafts, and self-service materials that users review, edit, sign, and submit themselves.
 It does not provide legal or medical advice, and does not represent users or submit, negotiate, or file documents on their behalf.